TamannaDash/RestaurantSystem/README.md

 ## Project Overview

-The Restaurant Management System is designed to manage and streamline various aspects of restaurant operations, including customer information, orders, payments, products, and staff details.
+The Restaurant Management System is the designed to manage and streamline various aspects of restaurant operations, including customer information, orders, payments, products, and staff details.
 The project employs a relational database to store and manage data, and it includes a front-end interface to interact with the system.

 ## Table of Contents